City Council Adopts the New Zoning

 - Reorganize it so it is clearer and easier to use

 - Modernize regulations and make sure they meet the needs of the current community

 Click below for a full draft of the new zoning code.

 New Interactive Zoning Map

 A new interactive city map of the new draft zoning districts is now live!
 By clicking the button below, you can search for and view a property’s current zoning district and proposed new district, including a description of the new proposed district.
 Please note however that even after the new zoning code is approved by city leadership, existing uses for a site are permitted to continue.

 City staff are in the final round of public review and comment, before introducing the draft code to city leadership for consideration and adoption.
-During this time, segments of the code are being reviewed with city staff and a joint commission of the Planning Commission, and Housing Commission.
-After each segment is reviewed by the joint commission, it is being made available for public review and comment, including an overview video and online comment & question form.
+Segments of the code have been reviewed by city staff and a joint commission of the Planning Commission, and Housing Commission.
+After each segment was reviewed by the joint commission, it was made available for public review and comment, including an overview video and an online comment & question form below.
 Once introduced to city leadership for consideration, the public will again have the opportunity to review & respond to the draft code.

 To view segments of the draft zoning code, click any of the links or video below.

 Review Session #3